The type and quantity of hazardous waste determines how it can be recycled or disposed of.

 We offer a free collection service for those items of hazardous household waste that our Household Waste Recovery Centres won’t accept such as asbestos, some garden pesticides and flammable solvents.
 There is a limit of how much of these materials we will collect from any one property and once these limits are reached there will be no further free collections from this property.

 - The maximum weight of asbestos allowed for collection is 360kg.
 This is approximately equivalent to a single garage roof or 12 sheets at 6ft x 3ft.

 - The maximum weight of chemicals for collection is 90kg.

 - Residents with quantities in excess of these limits should seek quotes from private contractors.

-- Please read our hazardous waste booklet for more detail.
+- Please read our hazardous waste booklet for more details.

 You must ensure that your hazardous materials are prepared properly for collection.
 It is important that they are ready for collection on the agreed date as the council pay for the contractor to visit your property even if there is nothing collected.
 However, we would ask that you do not put the materials out for collection until our contractor has phoned you and you have an agreed collection date.

 Please note, this collection service is for householders only and not for any waste generated by a business.
 Businesses must make their own arrangements for a hazardous waste collection.
-Some suggested contractors are detailed on page 7 of the booklet above or via an internet search.
+Some suggested contractors are detailed on page 7 of the booklet above or The Asbestos Removal Contractors Association (ARCA).

 Prepare your hazardous materials for collection